Top 25 best roguelikes and roguelites on Nintendo Switch

 Arguably the finest deck building card battler on the market is also one of the finest Switch roguelikes.
 Steadily assemble a powerful deck of cards as you pick a random path to the big bad in this tactical triumph.

 Let's be honest though - it has cards, it has brawls, and it has action.
 MAD action.
 Isn't that what we all love about this genre?
-It must be - after all, in our Slay the Spire review we've expanded on exactly that.Download Slay the Spire
+We loved it so much that we had to create a Slay the Spire tier list of best cards and we have also covered who's the best character in Slay the Spire at the moment.
+You'll find both of them more than useful if you're new to the game.Download Slay the Spire

 Moonlighter mixes Zelda-like dungeon crawling with a fascinating premise - what if you were responsible for setting the price and selling all that exotic loot you're so accustomed to fighting for?
 It's a game you must play, especially if Zelda is a game that fascinated you ages ago.